marekq/amplify-survey/README.md

 amplify-survey
 --------------

-Create a custom online service using AWS Amplify, with the backend hosted by https://surveyjs.io/ .
+Create a custom online survey webpage using AWS Amplify.

-Take a look at a live demo here; https://survey.marek.rocks/ .
+Take a look at a live demo here; https://survey.marek.rocks/.